-merica could meet its energy needs by capturing just a sliver of the virtually limitless and pollution-free energy that strikes the nation every day in the form of sunlight.
+exas could meet its energy needs by capturing just a sliver of the virtually limitless and pollution-free energy that strikes the state every day in the form of sunlight.
 With solar installation costs falling, the efficiency of solar cells rising, and the threats of air pollution and global warming ever-looming, solar power is becoming a more attractive and widespread source of energy every day.

 Solar energy is on the rise across the country.
 The amount of solar photovoltaic (PV) capacity\ in the United States has tripled in the past two years.
 More than half of all new U.S. electricity generating capacity came from solar installations in the first half of 2014, and the United States now has enough solar electric capacity installed to power more than 3.2 million homes.
+Texas is becoming a national leader in the adoption of solar energy - it ranked among the top ten states for the greatest amount of solar capacity installed in 2013.

-America should build on the recent growth in solar energy by setting a goal of obtaining at least 10 percent of its electricity from solar power by 2030.
+Texas should continue to incentivize growth in solar energy by setting a goal of obtaining 20 percent of its electricity from solar power by 2025.
 Achieving that goal would result in a cleaner environment, less dependence on fossil fuels, and a stronger economy.

-America's solar energy potential is nearly limitless.
+Texas's solar energy potential is virtually unlimited.
 Based on renewable energy technical potential reported by the National Renewable Energy Laboratory:

-- The United States has the potential to produce more than 100 times as much electricity from solar PV and concentrating solar power (CSP) installations as the nation consumes each year.
+- Texas has the potential to produce 170 times as much electricity from solar PV and concentrating solar power (CSP) installations as the state consumes each year.
 Each of the 50 states has the potential to generate far more electricity from the sun than its residents consume.
-(See Figure ES-1.) - There are 35 million residential and commercial rooftops that could host solar panels across the United States.
+(See Figure ES-1.) - There are 35 million residential and commercial rooftops that could host solar panels across the United States, including more than 3 million rooftops in Texas.

-Continued growth in solar energy would bring a goal of 10 percent solar electricity within reach.
+Continued growth in solar energy in Texas would bring a goal of 20 percent solar electricity within reach.

-Nationally, solar PV capacity increased at a rate of 77 percent per year from 2010 to 2013.
-If solar installations continue to increase at less than one-third of that annual rate of growth (22 percent) between 2013 and 2030, America would have enough solar energy to generate 10 percent of its electricity.
-(See Figure ES-2.)
+Solar PV capacity in Texas increased at a rate of 84 percent per year from 2010 to 2013.
+If solar PV installations continue to increase at less than three-quarters that rate (61 percent) annually between 2013 and 2025, Texas would have enough solar energy to generate 20 percent of its electricity.